Guthix/Jagex-ByteBuf/README.md

 Jagex-ByteBuf is a collection of Netty ByteBuf extensions for reading and writing RuneTek engine data type encoding.
 Jagex-ByteBuf uses Kotlin extension functions to add RuneTek engine ByteBuf read and write methods to the Netty ByteBuf interface.
+It also adds a bit buffer implementation that provides reading and writing with bit granularity.